iodoki/blog-books-techniques/README.md

 # Reading Moments

 I can read books at any place at any time but most I like reading a book with a cup of coffee and in my favourite corner of the house.
 Anytime that I really liked a book I speed up to finish it.
-I can eveb tell you the next day I just had an impression of what had read.
+I can even tell you the next day I just had an impression of what had read.
 Unfortunately, I couldn't articulate my thoughts or give a feedback for that book.
 So sad!
 I felt horrible to spend time on something that I really loved, but could barely remember parts of it as time passed.

 My bad habbits enough is enough! ...And somehow like this I started looking for ways and tips to be a better reader and why not a confident writer in the future.
 Not only I got motivated but also effectively joining book clubs, holding conversations and my analytical thinking was stimulated merely from reading.
 Holding a presentation would be hard without keeping notes beforehand.